 While a divorce may certainly be the most common source for a child custody hearing, in reality, any separation of parents could give rise to these matters.
 If two unwed parents decide to no longer live together, they must make arrangements for the care and custody of that child or children.
 The same can be said for parents who have never lived together.
 A court must keep the best interests of a child in mind during any custody battle.
-A Rockville child custody lawyer could help to promote your interests and the best interest of the child(ren) no matter the origin of the child custody hearing.
+A Rockville child custody attorney could help to promote your interests and the best interest of the child(ren) no matter the origin of the child custody hearing.

 Common Issues in Child Custody Cases

 The central purpose in any child custody case is for the court to make a determination as to what living arrangement will work best for the child.
 This includes deciding where that child will live, as well as granting the ability to make major decisions concerning that child’s welfare and future.

 In legal terms, this is known as physical and legal custody.
 Physical custody refers to where and with whom the child lives.
 A court may grant sole physical custody, meaning that the child spends a majority of their time living with one parent while the other only has visitation.

 Alternatively, and far more common, the court may create a joint or shared physical custody plan.
 These plans split living time between the two parents.
 Similar sole and joint plans apply to court decisions concerning legal custody: the right to decide how that child lives and who makes the decisions for that child or children.

 The court will examine the fitness of both parents in making these decisions.
 Judicial criteria for determinations of child custody awards include, but are not limited to the following: